pulumi/docs/reference/organizing-stacks-projects.md

 ## Tradeoffs

 Everything described below is on a spectrum of tradeoffs.
 Remember that each project is a collection of code, and that each stack is a unit of deployment.
-Each stack has its own separate configuration and secrets, role based access controls (RBAC) and policies, and concurrent deployments.
+Each stack has its own separate configuration and secrets, role-based access controls (RBAC) and policies, and concurrent deployments.

 ## Monolithic